joshwright04/music-ml/README.md

 * Generate multiple songs from the trained latent space
 * Save model weights for future reuse

-Generated songs are converted back into `.wav` format using Griffin-Lim inversion.
+Generated songs are converted back into `.wav` format using the Librosa library.

 ---